abeciana1/nyc_eateries/README.md

 * As a user, I want to be able to create, update, and delete reviews for a specific restaurant
 * As a user, I want to receive recommendations based on similar attributes of a restaurant
 * As a user, I want to see all the details and reviews for a specific restaurant
+* As a user, I want to be able to create an account and login to it.
-* As a user, I want to know the club that I’m associated with.
+* As a user, I want to know the cuisine that I’m associated with.
 * As a user, I want to know the top 5 or 10 restaurants based on my community’s cuisine.

+## Attributes

+### User
+User - first_name, last_name, username, password

+### Restaurant
+Restaurant - name, address, menu_link, website, yelp_page, hours, phone, about, neighborhood, credit_card, reservations

+### Review
+Review - star_rating, desc, created_at, updated_at, user_id, restaurant_id

+### Cuisine
+Cuisine - name, user_id, restaurant_id